Bamsi Beyrek: Character and appearance

 Bamsi Beyrek was the best friend of Salur Kazan, the main character in the stories.
 He was also one of the four most handsome men of all the Oghuz noblemen but was quite emotional, and he took irrational steps sometimes.
-His horse's name was Dengiboz or Bengiboz, and it was grey in colour.
+His horse's name was Dengiboz or Bengiboz, and it was grey in colour, as “boz” here refers to a grey, ash-grey, or silver-grey coat of a horse.

 Storyline

 Birth and "how he got his name"

 Legend II (Bamsi Beyrek, Son of Bay Büre Bey or Bamsi Beyrek of the Grey Horse according to translator Geoffrey Lewis) is centered around Beyrek.
 In the legend, it says that once the Oghuz princes all gathered somewhere.
 The father of Beyrek, Bay Büre, wept when he saw everyone had a son besides him.
 The prince asked why he was crying, he replied that it was because he doesn't have a son to carry on his family.
 The princes all started to pray that Bay Büre would get a son.
 Bay Bichen (Note: Not to be confused with Uruz Koja.) also prayed that he would get a daughter that he would marry Bay Büre's son.
 And they sooner or later got the children they wanted.